Quick Links

 At Orchard Primary Academy we value parental partnership.
 We understand that an effective partnership between school and home will have a positive impact on children’s learning.

-We communicate with parents in various ways which include Parent Mail, Twitter, Facebook and Tapestry.
+We communicate with parents in various ways which include Arbor, Twitter, Facebook and Tapestry.

-Parent Mail is an app which allows us to send text messages, and letters to share information.
-You can also use this to pay for milk, trips and dinners.
+Arbor is an app which allows us to send text messages, and letters to share information.
+You can also use this to pay for trips and dinners.
 We will use your email address to activate your account.

 The Academy Facebook page can be accessed by following the link below: